-Employee performance is evaluated annually.
+Employee performance is evaluated annually with mid-year updates.
 Employees are eligible for a merit increase annually based on performance and within the constraints of the Board approved budget and the position's salary range.
 Employees are also eligible for a CPI increase based on employee performance.
 Salary ranges are adjusted annually by a CPI increase.
-The percentage increase is to be calculated per the annual change in Bureau of Labor Statistics Consumer Price Index for Urban Wage Earners and Clerical Workers for the Los Angeles-Riverside-Orange County.
+The percentage increase is to be calculated per the annual change in Bureau of Labor Statistics Consumer Price Index for Urban Wage Earners and Clerical Workers for the Los Angeles-Long Beach-Anaheim.